Lunarr199/ReplyJudge/README.md

 # ReplyJudge
-A funny Discord bot I made via discord.js
+ A funny Discord bot made via discord.js that judges whoever doesn't reply with their pings on.